glacials/splits-io/README.md

 ### Uploading

 We have drag-anywhere-on-any-page uploading, in a fashion similar to Imgur.
 The entire page lives in a `#dropzone` div that listens for mouse drag events (for page dimming) and mouse drop events (for file handling).

 If we receive a file drop, we construct an in-page POST request containing the file and send it off to the server behind the scenes.
-The server parses the file and, if successful, responds with a random base 64 ID for the new run's page, which we then have JavaScript direct the browser to.
+The server parses the file and, if successful, responds with an ID for the new run's page, which we then have JavaScript direct the browser to.

 Alternatively, there is a manual upload form at `/upload`.